R4md4c/youtube-channel-downloader/README.md

-    -h, --help            show this help message and exit -c CONFIG_PARAMETER, --config CONFIG_PARAMETER Specify a custom config.yaml file instead of the default one -o DOWNLOAD_DIR, --output-dir DOWNLOAD_DIR Specify the destination dir that the video will download to
+    -h, --help            show this help message and exit -c CONFIG_PARAMETER, --config CONFIG_PARAMETER Specify a custom config.yaml file instead of the default one -o DOWNLOAD_DIR, --output-dir DOWNLOAD_DIR Specify the destination dir that the video will download to -m MAX_VIDEOS_DOWNLOAD, --max-videos-download MAX_VIDEOS_DOWNLOAD Specify the max number of downloads for each user or channel, the downloads are ordered by date